cyclica/rdkit-installer/README.md

 # rdkit-installer #

-A command that builds and installs [RDKit](https://github.com/rdkit/rdkit) from source on Ubuntu Linux.
+The `install-rdkit` command downloads, builds and installs [RDKit](https://github.com/rdkit/rdkit) from source on Ubuntu Linux.

-Tested on Ubuntu 18.04.

-The `install-rdkit` command downloads, builds and installs RDKit from source.
-It currently works with Python 2.7 and 3.6.
 It can also install RDKit in a Python virtual environment.

+Currently works with Python 2.7 and 3.6.

+Tested on Ubuntu 16.04 and 18.04.
+It might work on Debian Linux.

 ## Usage ##

-Enter `./install-rdkit --help` for usage instructions.
+Enter `./install-rdkit --help` for instructions.